enthought/enable/docs/source/kiva_tutorial/tutorial.rst

 We will leave the drawing of the battery as an exercise for the reader, but the full code for the example is available :download:`here <../tutorial.py>`.

+This tutorial was intended as a ramp up for drawing with kiva.
+Many of the approaches taken in the code we chosen with the idea of teaching, not optimizing code, in mind.
+In pactice, you probably would not want to implement drawing in this because it is not as performant as it could be.
+For example,

+Now that you better understand the basics of what kiva drawing is all about, please refer to (.......) to see what a more "production" level version of code for this drawing might look like.
+This